ggarciap/case_study/README.md

 Note: All of the scripts take a couple of seconds to run except `populate_seller_addresses_xref.py` which takes approx. 4 min.

+To access the postgres docker instance:

+    docker exec -it postgres_case_study psql -U postgres

 ## Data WareHousing
 For a data warehousing tools we could use services such as Redshift or Snowflake, in this way we can have a scalability, query speed and low data warehousing costs.